Publication · Release

 Why this is hard

 The world keeps moving between decisions.
 Every delay changes the state.
 Every misclick has a cost.
 Long action chains drift, and there is no API shortcut to recover them.
-Pixels in, actions out is not a simplification; it is the load-bearing constraint.
+Pixels in, actions out is not a simplification.
+That interface is what makes the problem hard.

 Getting started